 A 22 degree halo is a visual moon ring, and according to folklore warns of forecoming climatic change.
 These stepping stone wines bring together grapes which originate from cooler European regions, with adaptive grape varieties well reputed to making great wines in our warm Australian climate.
 Grown in South Australia’s Riverland and produced by the forward thinking alternative varieties champion Ashley Ratcliffe, these are wines for our changing times.

-All grapes reveal their personalities here, with grassy Savvy B meeting the aromatic lift of Zibbibo and the honeysuckle of Fiano.
+Grassy Savvy B meets the aromatic lift of Zibbibo with Doradillo adding texture and complexities.
 In all, fun juice well made for dropping in the esky and taking to the park over the summer months.
 Gluggable park wine with interest and focus.